-CNT_MASK INV Increment Value 00h Corresponding PerfCtr[n] register is incremented by the number of events occurring in a clock cycle.
-If the number of events is equal to or greater than 32, the count register is incremented by 32.
-FFh:01h 1 0 Corresponding PerfCtr[n] register is incremented by 1, if the number of events occurring in a clock cycle is greater than or equal to the CNT_MASK value.
-FFII.UIII 1 Corresponding PerfCtr[n]register is incremented by 1, if the number of events occurring in a clock cycle is less than the CNT_MASK value.
-Note 1: Maximum CNT MASK value (in the range [FFh:01h] is implementation dependent.
-Consult
+corresponding PerfCtr[n] register is incremented by the number of events ccurring in a clock cycle.
+If the number of events is equal to or greater than 32, the ount register is incremented by 32. · · corresponding PerfCtr[n] register is incremented by 1, if the number of events ccurring in a clock cycle is greater than or equal to the CNT_MASK value.
+Corresponding PerfCtr[n]register is incremented by 1, if the number of events ccurring in a clock cycle is less than the CNT_MASK value. ;o

-Note 1: Maximum CNT_MASK value (in the range [FFh:01h] is implementation dependent.
+Note 1: Maximum CNT_MASK value (in the range FFh:01h is implementation dependent.
 Consult applicable BIOS and Kernel Development Guide.

 - INV (Invert Comparison): read/write.
 Used with CNT_MASK field to control the counting of multiple events within one clock cycle.
 See table above. - EN (Counter Enable): read/write.
-Software sets this bit to 1 to enable the PerfEvtSel[n] register, and counting in the corresponding PerfCtr[n] register.
+Software sets this bit to 1 to enable the PerfEvtSeln register, and counting in the corresponding PerfCtrn register.
 Clearing this bit to 0 disables the register pair. - INT (Interrupt Enable): read/write.
-Software sets this bit to 1 to enable an interrupt to occur when the performance counter overflows (see "Counter Overflow" on page 360 for additional information).
-Clearing this bit to 0 disables the triggering of the interrupt. - PC (Pin Control): read/write.
-Software sets this bit to 1 to cause the external PMi pins on the processor to toggle when the counter overflows.
-When this bit is cleared to 0, the processor toggles the PMi pins each time it increments the performance counter. - EDGE (Edge Detect): read/write.
+Software sets this bit to 1 to enable an interrupt to occur when the performance counter overflows (see "Counter Overflow" on page 368 for additional information).
+Clearing this bit to 0 disables the triggering of the interrupt. - EDGE (Edge Detect): read/write.
 Software sets this bit to 1 to count the number of edge transitions from the negated to asserted state.
 This feature is useful when coupled with event-duration monitoring, as it can be used to calculate the average time spent in an event.
 Clearing this bit to 0 disables edge detection. - OS (Operating-System Mode) and USR (User Mode): read/write.
 Software uses these bits to control the privilege level at which event counting is performed according to Table 13-5.